NindujerlaSandeepRao/Brain-Tumor-Segmentation-UNET/README.md

 5. **Sprint 5**: Model deployment and documentation.

 ## Conclusion
 This project demonstrates the efficacy of the U-Net architecture in segmenting brain tumors from MRI scans.
 By automating the segmentation process, it enhances diagnostic accuracy and supports medical decision-making.
-Future directions could include: